CIS 5590.004 — Topics in Computer Science

 plan to complete all assignments in a timely fashion.

 - No eating, talking, sleeping during the lectures.
-Cellphone cannot be used.
+Late arrival or early leaving are not allowed except in special situations.

 - Students should be familiar with the Student Conduct Code of the university.